 - Truity: This website offers free personality and interest assessments that might provide insights into your preferences and talents.

 - What Can I Do With This Major?: This site identifies common occupational areas graduates pursue, potential employers, career planning strategies, and professional resources by academic major.

 Where Can I Get Help?

-If you’d like help working through this process, consider making a career counseling appointment with a Career Services staff member to get one-on-one assistance.
-You should also work closely with your faculty advisor throughout your exploration process; she/he can help you create four-year plans and discuss the academic requirements of the major more fully.
+If you’d like help working through this process, consider making a career counseling appointment with a staff member to get one-on-one assistance.
+You should also work closely with your faculty advisor throughout your exploration process; he/she can help you create four-year plans and discuss the academic requirements of the major more fully.
 Hawley Academic Resource & Advising Center also offers advising assistance to deciding students.